 To what extent might a state or state entity successfully raise a defence of state or sovereign immunity at the enforcement stage?

-It is submitted that a similar legal analysis of the defence would apply in an arbitration, including at the enforcement stage which would entail an inquiry into the nature of the assets of the party.
+Further to the response to question 21 above, it may be possible to enforce an arbitral award against a state under Malaysian law.
+Although the subject has not been considered by Malaysian courts within the context of arbitration, it is likely that the prevailing legal analysis of the defence of state/sovereign immunity would apply to the question of enforcement of arbitral awards.
+This would entail an inquiry into the nature of the assets of the party.
 An arbitral award may be enforced against the commercial assets of a state but not its diplomatic assets.

 There are no express statutory prohibitions on third party funding in arbitration and litigation in Malaysia, though, such a fee arrangement may be the subject of judicial scrutiny under the common law rules of champerty and maintenance.
 However, there is presently no judicial guidance regarding the validity of third-party-funded claims in Malaysia.